Home

 After leaving the air cleaner running overnight, the next day the reading was 67,000.

-A Blueair 601 or Airgle 750 might have been a valid competitor over the 24 hour particle cleaning test.
+A Blueair 603 or other high-CADR machine would have lowered particle counts in the barn faster, and might even have been a valid competitor for the HealthPro over the 24 hour particle cleaning test.

-But neither of those powerful air purification machines offers the degree of critical toxic VOC gas removal that the Health Pro Plus does.
+But few top-CADR air purification machines offer the degree of toxic VOC gas removal that the Health Pro Plus does.

 From aircaresystems.com: